GrahamCampbell/Laravel-Flysystem/README.md

 $ composer require graham-campbell/flysystem
 ```

-Instead, you may of course manually update your require block and run `composer update` if you so choose:
+Instead, you may of course manually update your require block and run `composer install` if you so choose:

 ```json
 {